Updated: July 3, 2025

 This legal requirement sets the process apart from simple genealogy records and emphasizes the importance of a direct familial link to Portuguese citizenship.

-Portuguese citizenship by marriage: Spousal eligibility
+Portuguese citizenship by marriage

 If you have been in a de facto relationship with or married to a Portuguese citizen for three years, you can obtain Portuguese citizenship through spousal eligibility.